-With so much colour, noise and evolution in the event tech landscape, it is sometimes a challenge to answer the question of ‘how can I get my stake holders to buy the ticket and take the ride’.
-Yes, it is true that ‘If you build it, some people will come’, however early adopters and innovators do not represent the bell curve that is often required for event technology to be truly impactful.
-As such, here are 6 simple steps to consider when you are looking to encourage technology adoption at your event.
+With so much colour, noise and evolution in the event tech landscape, it is sometimes a challenge to answer the question of "How can I get my stakeholders to buy the ticket and take the ride?"
+Yes, it is true that "If you build it, people will come," however, early adopters and innovators do not represent the bell curve that is often required for event technology to be truly impactful.
+As such, here are six simple steps to consider when you are looking to encourage technology adoption at your event:

 2. Your event tech provider is your partner.

 Event tech is unique in the event space, as the way in which these companies have to adapt to change is far more accelerated than other facets of the industry.
 While this is incredibly useful, it can also be a weakness.
 The negative aspect of being so "adaptable" is that there is often not as much legacy in terms of what stakeholders understand about the product or service.
 The good thing is that your event tech provider is here to help.
 A good provider will guide you every step of the way in defining best operational and communication practices.
 These guys are pros and are a gem for the time-poor organizer.
 Listen to them, speak with them and move forward together.

 3. Create environments and shape the experience

 Once the organizer is in tune with the motivations of the stakeholders, they can positively affect adoption by looking at how the technology will drive the desired behaviour.
 Creating an event environment, culture and format that stimulates participation and learning will encourage adoption.

 As events are physical by nature, bringing together the physical and digital event spaces is a great way to form the experience as a whole.

 Here are some ways event technologies can be utilized to drive engagement:

 Gamification technology - Gamification is all about creating a richer event experience.
 By aligning event objectives with incentivized challenges, not only will visitors have more fun, but they will have a much more rewarding time.